EMERGING MARKETS-Brazil, Peru step in to halt forex plunge

 bank for dollar-denominated bonds a trade the mimics the sale

-of dollars and puts pressure on the sol to gain.
+of dollars and puts pressure on the peso to gain.
 The sol

 [ID:nS1E78L0U7]